Leveraging Domain Knowledge to Improve Microscopy Image Segmentation with Lifted Multicuts: Methods

 This solver extracts sub-problems from a regular tiling of the volume, solves these sub-problems in parallel and uses the solutions to contract nodes in the graph, thus reducing its size.
 This approach can be repeated for an increasing size of the blocks that are used to tile the volume, until the reduced problem becomes feasible with an other (approximate) solver.

 We extend this approach to the lifted multicut by also extracting lifted edges during the sub-problem extraction.
 We only extract lifted edges that connect nodes in the sub-graph defined by the block at hand.
 This strategy, where we ignore lifted edges crossing block boundaries, is in line with the idea that lifted edges contribute to the energy, but not to the connectivity.
 Note that lifted edges that are not part of any sub-problem at a given level will still be considered at a later stage.
-See \autoref{algo_lmc} for pseudo-code.

-Note that this approach is conceptually similar to the fusion move based approximation of \cite{beier2016efficient}, which extracts and solves sub-problems based on a random graph partition and accepts changes from sub-solutions if they increase the overall energy, repeating this process until convergence.
+See appendix \autoref{algo_lmc} for pseudo-code.
+The comparison to other solvers in appendix \autoref{tab_res_lmc} shows that it indeed scales better to large data.
+Note that this approach is conceptually similar to the fusion move based approximation of \citep{beier2016efficient}, which extracts and solves sub-problems based on a random graph partition and accepts changes from sub-solutions if they increase the overall energy, repeating this process until convergence.
 Compared to this approach, we extract sub-problems from a deterministic partition of the graph.
 This allows us to solve only a preset number of sub-problems leading to faster convergence.

 Note that our approximate solver is only applicable if the graph at hand has a spatial embedding, which allows to extract sub-problems from a tiling of space.
 In our case, this spatial embedding is given by the watershed fragments that correspond to nodes.